gingerly-ui/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-prints every other character of a string
+prints half of a string